 The question, however, is not so much whether or not you can buy a new property before finalising your divorce, but whether or not you should.

 Divorce or Property Settlement?

 The first thing we need to do is make sure that we are all speaking the same language.
-Often when clients speak with our family lawyers with questions about buying a property before getting divorced, they are talking about buying a property before they finalise their family law property settlement.
+Often when clients speak with our family lawyers with questions about buying a house after separation before getting divorced, they are talking about buying a property before they finalise their family law property settlement.
 Divorce is the term used colloquially by people separating to refer to their family law matters, but technically a divorce is the legal end of a marriage, not a property settlement which is a separate legal process.

 There is no legal barrier to purchasing a new property before getting divorced.
 Many people finalise their property settlement and buy a new property before they are even eligible to get a divorce.
 The real issue is not whether you should buy a new property before your divorce is finalised, but whether or not you should do so before your property settlement is finalised.